 The animals eat the seaweed at low tide and then escape further up the beach to ruminate during high tide.
 The best time for seaweed is after a storm, as more of it is washed ashore in rough seas and high winds.
 Therefore these sheep have evolved to be a particularly hardy breed, even living outside on the shore all winter, happily eating the seaweed deposited on the beach by the churning waters.
 It is no wonder that these sheep are known to be small, hardy, stubborn and pretty feisty!

 Not only rare and unusual, the sheep are central to the island’s economy as well; their wool and meat is sold and the uniqueness of the sheep themselves draw tourists every year.
 The meat of the sheep in particular is of a very high standard and in great demand.
 It has a unique gamey flavour due to the sheep’s unusual diet.
-In fact, it was North Ronaldsay mutton that was used by celebrity chef Cyrus Todiwala for the Diamond Jubilee Celebrations, and was served to Her Majesty the Queen and the Duke of Edinburgh.
+In fact, it was North Ronaldsay mutton that was used by celebrity chef Cyrus Todiwala for the Diamond Jubilee Celebrations, and was served to Her Majesty Queen Elizabeth II and the Duke of Edinburgh.
 You can even recreate the very same dish using the recipe from The Orkney Sheep Foundation’s website today, if you can get your hands on some of the delicious North Ronaldsay mutton that is.

 Their popularity and fame aside, the sheep have been facing some difficult challenges of late, namely the destruction of their dyke.
 The population of North Ronaldsay was steadily decreasing, and those still living on the island found it harder and harder to be able to maintain the dyke that kept the sheep in their (now) natural environment.
 If sheep escape into the inner island there are two potentially devastating consequences.
 The first is damage or possibly even death to the sheep themselves.
 The sheep have evolved to extract copper from the seaweed they eat in a particularly efficient manner, and were they to return to existing on a majority grass diet, the amount of copper that they extract would poison them.
 Secondly, if they were to accidentally interbreed with another species it would change their unique historical genetic make-up, potentially severing the direct link into Orkney’s past.
 Therefore the dyke is absolutely essential for the survival of the species.